shakauthossain/Space-Invaders/README.md

 	player(playerX,playerY)

-**Class 05: Player movement mechanism, keyboard event and adding boundaries.**
+**Class 05: Player movement mechanism, keyboard event and adding boundaries**

-After declaring the player position, we are going to make the player move using a keyboard event.
-In python, event means doing some changes using any kind of actions like keyboard button press or moving the mouse.
-For that we have to give a moveable direction with a number of changes of quadrants.
+After declaring the player's position, we are going to make the player move using a keyboard event.
+In Python, event means doing some changes using any kind of action like a keyboard button press or moving the mouse.
+For that, we have to give a moveable direction with a number of changes in quadrants.
 Like
 	Code:

 	playerX_change = 0
-Then we are going to tell python to change the direction when our button is being pressed.
+Then we are going to tell Python to change the direction when our button is being pressed.

 	if event.type == pygame.KEYDOWN:
 	    if event.key == pygame.K_LEFT: